 The PAT in Canada costs $325, with additional attempts, if needed, costing $150 each.

 The first year of courses within the PGA of Canada Training Academy is $780, beginning upon the successful completion of the PAT.
 Fees will range from $2,800 to $4,000 over the course of the six years that one has to complete the program.
 As with the PGA of America, membership will require payment of annual membership dues.

-Once a member of these organizations, there is required continuing education that one must pursue each year, again the trade-off for the dues one must satisfy annually.
-It is important to find your niche and seek employment in an area of the industry that you will enjoy and thrive in—whether on the grounds of a golf facility as a superintendent, in the golf shop as head or assistant professional, upstairs in the general manager’s office, or your own home office writing about the game day and night, as I do.
+It is important to find your niche and seek employment in an area of the industry that you will enjoy and thrive in—whether on the grounds of a golf facility as a superintendent, in the golf shop as head or assistant professional, upstairs in the general manager’s office, or your own home office writing about the game day and night.

 When completing high school and entering college, we don’t always know what we want to do when we grow up.
-I always knew writing was for me, but the golf aspect of it came a little later.
+I always knew writing was for me, but the golf component came a little later.
 The PGA of America has two vital programs in place for those who figured it out early, as well as for folks like me who worked in other fields first.

-The PGA of Canada offers an affordable program that will educate individuals on the ins and outs of being a golf professional.
 The best players in the world play on TV every weekend – they are professional golfers.
 We, on the other hand, are golf professionals.
-We are the ones who drive the business of golf, who grow the game from the grassroots level, and who teach the young kids who may someday walk the fairways of the PGA Tour or at the very least, bring their kids to their local course, to enjoy a game we can all play for a lifetime.
+We are the ones who drive the business of golf, who grow the game from the grassroots level, and who teach the young kids who may someday walk the fairways of the world’s various professional tours or at the very least, bring their kids to their local course, to enjoy a game we can all play for a lifetime.
 Either way, figure out what you love to do and go all in.

 News you care about.
 Tips you can use.

 Everything your business needs to grow, delivered straight to your inbox.